 - Another motorist on the road.

-Truck accident injury victims and their families should speak with a Connecticut trucking accident attorney as soon as possible about filing a claim for compensation.
+Truck accident injury victims and their families should speak with an injury attorney as soon as possible about filing a claim for compensation.

 Steps to Take After a Truck Accident

 What should you do after a truck accident happens in Connecticut?

 Many trucking crash victims are incapacitated after a collision and cannot immediately document the scene of the crash or make decisions about medical care.